JohnPalmer/PCB2017/index.md

-# Statement of thanks for the Premi Ciutat de Barcelona 2017 in Ciències de la terra i ambientals
+# Personal statement of thanks for the Premi Ciutat de Barcelona 2017 in Ciències de la terra i ambientals

 John Palmer